chrislazo22/fitness-app/README.md

 x Add set and reps generator
 x Add table to new workout page x Fix any admin stuff
+-
 - Twilio gem
-- Style
+- Style: sign_in page,
 - Deploy